 So I retreated to mend.
 To take all the tablets and rest and learn to breathe and to look after myself even during the madness of our very quiet Christmas.
 I slept a lot.
 Watched three series of The Tunnel and all of Big Little Lies.
 Read quietly.
 Played SimCity (none stop to my family’s horror #carenotajot).
 Went to bed early and got up late.
 Cooked very little.
 Ate very little.
 Lost a stone in weight.
 And tried to experience some kind of calm in the midst of repair.

 And now a New Year is upon us.
 As usual I want to kiss January.
 The relief of the festivities being over written large on my heart and the the tree already down, so that I can scrub the house from top to bottom.
 I have been practicing breathing.
 Minutes at a time just sat quietly filling my tummy with air and watching it rise and fall.
 Committed to a new practice designed to help me focus on my own well-being.
 Not setting it aside in favor of muddling through but actually committing to being well, so that everything else can follow, un-compromised by my inability to function.

-So there you have it: my word for 2018 – commitment.
+So there you have it: my word for the year: – commitment.
 To myself.
 For my family.
 For my work here at Brocantehome.
 And for you.